Gauthamram/fusionAPI/README.md

 Fusion API for internal and external stakeholders
 ## Deployment as new instance:

-- Git clone the repository from git hub link provided
+- Git clone the repository
 - Go into the folder and rename  file named .env.example to .env change the values
 - Add
 	WEB_URL="The portal that is going to use the api"